dmitry-kulikov/yii2-json-editor/README.md

 # Requirements

-- PHP 5.4 or later or HHVM;
+- PHP 5.4 or later or HHVM 3;
 - Yii framework 2.

 # Installation